aryangautm/flight_navigation/README.md

         cd frontend
         npm run dev
         ```
-8. Create a .env file.
-Refer sample.env

 ## Usage

-1. Open your browser and navigate to `http://localhost:8000` for the backend API and `http://localhost:3000` for the frontend interface.
+1. Open your browser and navigate to `http://localhost:8000` for the backend API and `http://localhost:5173` for the frontend interface.
 2. Enter the IATA codes for the departure and destination airports.
 3. View the optimal route, along with weather updates, distance, time estimates, and risk assessment.